-This article shows you how to add a few seconds of black, white or any other colour to the timeline.
+This article shows you how to add a few seconds of black, white, or any other color to the timeline.

-It also shows you how to make a colour clip semi-transparent (slightly see-through) so you can put over videos to change their colour.
+It also shows you how to make a color clip semi-transparent (slightly see-through) so you can put over videos to change their color.

-(If you would like to change the contrast, temperature, brightness or saturation of a video clip, see this article instead: How to change the colour of a video)
+(If you would like to change the contrast, temperature, brightness, or saturation of a video clip, see this article instead: How to change the color of a video)